Alphabetical List of Critters

 - Sod Webworm (Penn State)

-- Solitary Ground-nesting Bees (Cornell)
+- Solitary Ground-nesting Bees (Penn State)

 - Southern Corn Rootworm (includes Western & Northern) (University of Illinois)